data-lessons/gapminder-R/05-dplyr-single-table.md

 ~~~

 Making your code easier for humans to read will save you lots of time.
 The human reading it is usually future-you, and operations that seem simple when you're writing them will look like gibberish when you're three weeks removed from them, let alone three months or three years or another person.
 Make your code as easy to read as possible by using the pipe where appropriate, leaving white space, using descriptive variable names, being consistent with spacing and naming, and liberally commenting code.

 > #### Challenge: Data Reduction {.challenge}
 >
-> Copy the code you (or the instructor) wrote to solve the previous challenge
+> Copy the code you (or the instructor) wrote to solve the previous MCQ Data Reduction challenge
 > Rewrite it using pipes (i.e. no assignment and no nested functions)
+>
 >